minh-doan/MLCP/README.md

     <p align="center"><img src="docs/images/NaiveBayes_confusion_matrix.png" alt="Confusion matrix" width="600"/></p>

-    **Note :** In this task, there might be heavy computational tasks, depends on how large your data is.
+    **Note :** This task can be computationally heavy, depends on how large your data is.
 Please save your current works, free your computer CPU and memory before running the script.

-    To run the script (for step 2 and 3), please use:

-    Jupyter notebook for **MachineLeaning**/*MLCP.ipynb*
+    To run the script (for step 2 and 3), use Jupyter notebook for **MachineLeaning**/*MLCP.ipynb*

     ``` r
     jupyter notebook